KarelSchwab/blog/convert_boolean_to_choice_field.md

-# Convert BooleanField to CharField with choices

-I recently ran into a situation where I had a `BooleanField` that had to be converted to a `CharField` with three choices (Yes, No, and Maybe).
-With the django migration system it would be a trivial change to make, however, the feature has been in use for some time now and I wanted to preserve the original state and name of the boolean field when performing the migration.
+I recently ran into a situation where I needed to convert a `BooleanField` (True / False) to a `CharField` with three choices—**Yes**, **No**, and **Maybe**.
+Django’s migration system makes schema changes straightforward, however, this feature has been in use for a while, and I wanted to preserve both the original state and the field name during the migration.

-For this example I'll use a model called `Invite`.
-It's a rather simple implementation of an invitation sent to someone where we expect the recipient to RSVP yes or no whether they would be attending or not.
-In this feature we will add the ability to also RSVP "Maybe" instead of just yes or no.
+For this example I’ll use a model called `Invite`.
+It’s a simple model that represents an invitation where the recipient RSVPs to attending.
+Initially the RSVP was a boolean—Yes or No—and we’re adding a third option, Maybe, so we’ll migrate the field to a `CharField` with choices.

-For the invitations where a recipient has RSVPd "yes", we need to preserve that they will be attending while ensuring that any new invitations created default to "Maybe".
-Additionally we also want to be able to roll back the changes if we ever need to.
+For invitations where a recipient has RSVP’d **Yes**, we need to preserve that they’re attending, while ensuring new invitations default to **Maybe**.
+We also want the option to roll the change back if needed.

-This will involve creating a temporary field, saving the existing state in the temporary field, altering the original field to have the desired choices, updating the state of the original field, and lastly removing the temporary field.
+We’ll do this in a few steps: create a temporary field, copy the existing values into it, alter the original field to a `CharField` with the new choices, and then lastly remove the temporary field.

 This is the code that we'll be starting with:

-`invite/models.py5
+`invite/models.py`

 ```python
 from django.db import models